Vampyr (PC, PS4, Xbox One) (Rated Mature)

 A lot of games seem promising, especially when their ideas are so original and refreshing.
 Even more so when mixed with ideas and mechanics players already love, or long for.
 The idea of a game set in Victorian London with a dark, brooding and gothic tone.
 Especially one where you're a Vampire who has to choose to embrace and become a monster, to be a savior, or simply try to survive and live as humanly as possible.
 Well, that is as enticing as game ideas can get.

 You start the game having been attacked by a mysterious vampire, and shortly after as your in the fog of turning from human to vampire...
 You drain your sister of her life.
 After that, you're pursued by hunters and police, and inturn learn the game's combat and basic gameplay mechanics, which will feel very familiar to anyone who has played Fable 2.
 In fact beyond combat, the game's structure and approach to a morality system are incredibly close to Fable 2, with a dialog system that is heavily reminiscent of a Bioware game.
 The game takes place in a small open world environment, however it's size is immediately forgivable due to its incredible sense of detail and brooding atmosphere.
-The world feels inspired by many great gothic tales set in Victorian London, as well as stories like The Crow and Blade
+The world feels inspired by many great gothic tales set in Victorian London, as well as stories like The Crow and Blade.

 The game's tone may feature some comic moments, but it is far removed from Fable's childlike & silly sense of adventure.
 This is a gloomy gothic tale, one which you are free to shape in more ways than most games allow.
 For example, while combat is not totally avoidable, you can find non-violent creative solutions to some encounters, or simply sneak through a lot of the game using your stealth vampiric abilities.
 However, I would say you'd be missing out on some of the game's best aspects.
 Combat in Vampyr is viscerally satisfying, with accessible controls and a level of challenge that is foreboding, but never off-putting.
 While offering a wide range of options and abilities for the more advanced player.
 But no matter your skill, combat always looks and feels rewarding and intense, which is a tough feat to accomplish.
 Although there were rare times that it seemed like the controls were not entirely responsive, whether that is a bug, glitch or due to design, I can not determine.